orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/alb_pool.md

 page_title: "cloudavenue_alb_pool Resource - cloudavenue"
 subcategory: "ALB (Advanced Load Balancer)"
 description: |-
   Provides a resource to manage Advanced Load Balancer Pools.
-Pools maintain the list of servers assigned to them and perform health monitoring, load balancing, persistence.
-A pool may only be used or referenced by only one virtual service at a time.
+Pools maintain the list of assigned servers and perform health monitoring, load balancing, and persistence.
+A pool may be used or referenced by only one virtual service at a time.
 ---

 # cloudavenue_alb_pool (Resource)

 Provides a resource to manage Advanced Load Balancer Pools.
-Pools maintain the list of servers assigned to them and perform health monitoring, load balancing, persistence.
-A pool may only be used or referenced by only one virtual service at a time.
+Pools maintain the list of assigned servers and perform health monitoring, load balancing, and persistence.
+A pool may be used or referenced by only one virtual service at a time.

 ## Example Usage